mflowgen/mflowgen/docs/ug-assertions.rst

 Similarly, after synthesis has completed we can assert that the gate-level netlist exists and that there were no issues resolving references (a common synthesis error that breaks the build).
-Again, the build would stop if the post-condition were to fail.
+Again, the build would stop if the postcondition were to fail.

 .. code:: python